-Reasonable Accommodation is any modification or adjustment that enables a qualified student or applicant with a disability to enjoy equal educational or employment opportunities and participate fully in all programs and activities.
-Reasonable accommodation must address the particular disability and shall not impose an undue burden on the University or produce a fundamental alteration of the University's programs or services.
+Reasonable А Accommodation is anv modification or adjustment that enables a qualified student or applicant with a disability to enjoy equal educational or employment opportunities and participate fully in all and activities. programs Reasonable accommodation must address the particular disability and shall not impose an undue burden on the University or produce a fundamental alteration of the University's programs or services.